Lovrom8/RSMods/README.md

 * **Show Current Note**
   * While we still don't have a way of forcing the game to show the pause menu tuner while you are playing, you can enable this budget version to see which note you are currently hitting, so that you can finally hit 100% instead of missing those pesky bends due to _bad note detection_.

+* **Show Song Timer**
+  * Show a timestamp of your current position in a song.

+* **Override input volume*
+  * Now you can turn your guitar or bass up to 11!
+Rocksmith sets what volume it wants to listen to your cable at, but this mod allows you to bypass that restriction by changing it to whatever you set.

+* **Fix Oculus Crash*
+  * When you try to open Rocksmith with a Oculus / Meta headset connected to your PC, it typically crashes.
+This mod tries to avoid the crash by preventing the bad code from running.
+It may also fix other audio-related crashes when Rocksmith opens.

 * **Fast Load** - **GUI Only**
   * If you are running the game from an SSD or especially an NVMe SSD drive, you will enjoy this one - it skips the intro screens and lets you load the game in a matter of seconds.
 It can be fairly unstable, but in general it should work provided you don't try to use it on a good old mechanical HDD.
 This is not a DLL mod!
 This means that removing the DLL will not reverse the change of this mod, as you will need to restore the backup of your cache.psarc or verify your steam files.